open-AIMS/GBR-reef-guidance-assessment/README.md

 ACA raster data is in EPSG:4326/WGS84.
 Wave data preparation in `1b_prep_aca.jl` requires
-MPA bathymetric data is available due to inconsistent reference systems/units (see 'Projections - MPA Data' section for more details).
+MPA bathymetric data to be available due to inconsistent reference systems/units (see 'Projections - MPA Data' section for more details).

 All data in `1b_prep_aca.jl` are projected to EPSG:7844/GDA2020 prior to further analysis.